QSFP, QSFP+ and QSFP28. What’s the Difference?

 - Connecting two switches together with 40G or 56G connectivity

 - Connecting one switch transmitting / receiving a 40G data rate to 4 devices each working at 10G

-Whilst still quad based interface the QSFP28 ramps up the data speeds to (SFP28) 28Gbp’s per channel for a combined data rate of 100Gbp/s.
-Unlike the older CFP, CFP2 and CFP4 interface, the newer QSFP28 interface offer a much smaller form type and is becoming the standard interface choice for 100G transmission.
+The QSFP28 is also based on the QUAD interface.
+The QSFP28 ramps up the data speeds to 100G by using 28Gbps per channel.
+Unlike the older 100G CFP, CFP2 and CFP4 interfaces, the newer QSFP28 interface offers a much smaller form type.
+Due to its size this interface is becoming the standard interface choice for 100G transmission.